Code-Institute-Submissions/The-Tower-of-London/README.md

 <img src="./assets/images/readme/pics.jpeg">

 The gallery shows some images taken by myself in the Tower of London.
 These are designed to compliment the information in the timeline, and add some decoration to the site.
-In future, I would like to add scroll over text or pop ups to provide information on the images, but with limited time and knowledge, this wasn't possible.
 I made sure the links were accessible by providing an aria label for each one - including the hero image.

 <br>